Policy on Access to Electronic Records

 Access to electronic records will be provisioned in the following manner:

-- For access to files on a local hard drive of a laptop/pc owned or leased by the College, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
+- For access to files on a local hard drive of a laptop/pc owned or leased by W&M, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
 This allows the supervisor or requesting authority access to all local files on the computer.

 - For access to an individual’s files on a shared network drive (H: drive), IT will copy the contents of the drive to another location and provision access to the files to the supervisor or requesting authority.